emqx/emqx-docs/en_US/client-attributes/client-attributes.md

 ##### Example Expressions

 `nth(1, tokens(clientid, '.'))`:  Extract the prefix of a dot-separated client ID.

 `strlen(username, 0, 5)`: Extract a partial username.

-### Merge Authentication Data
+### Extend Attributes from Authentication Response

-EMQX can also merge attributes from different sources such as JSON Web Token (JWT) claims or HTTP authentication responses into the client's attributes.
+EMQX merges attributes from authentication results.
+Below are the authentication mechanisms supported so far.

 - **JWT claims**: If JWTs are used for authentication, they can include `client_attrs` claims that carry additional metadata about the client, such as roles, permissions, or other identifiers.

 - **HTTP Authentication Responses**: If EMQX is configured to use an external HTTP service for authentication, the response from this service might include additional attributes or metadata about the client, which can be configured to be captured and stored within EMQX.
 For example, if an HTTP response includes `"client_attrs": {"group": "g1"}`, EMQX will incorporate this data into the client's existing attributes, which can then be utilized in authorization requests.

 ## Application of Client Attributes

 The extracted and merged attributes can be used in constructing authentication and authorization requests.
-The `client_attrs.{NAME}` can be used in authentication and authorization template rendering.
+The `client_attrs.NAME` can be used in authentication and authorization template rendering.
 If an attribute named `client_attrs.alias` is defined, it can be incorporated into an HTTP request body or SQL query, enhancing the flexibility and specificity of these requests.

 For example, for an attribute named `client_attrs.alias`, you can use `${client_attrs.alais}` to build an HTTP request body as an HTTP authentication request.
 For more details, see [Authentication Placeholders](../access-control/authn/authn.md#authentication-placeholders).

-Other applications include: <!-- Need some descriptions about how it is used -->

-- Multi-tenancy tenant ID (more flexible tenant ID assignment)
-- Per client mountpoint
-- Simple match for Authentication (e.g. GOCSP wanted to compare certificate CN with clientid prefix)
-- Data field in ACL rules or requests

 ## Configure Attribute Extraction